Apostolique/WisdomDump/README.md

 * Don't be a whiner, fix it.
 * Always leave the opportunity for other people to impress you.
 * How well you can navigate the world depends on how smooth the narratives that you create are from subject to subject.
+* Many tests in life require not being too smart.